Constellation-Labs/constellation/README.md

 # Constellation
 Decentralized Application Integration Platform.

-This is the reference implementation supporting our [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) protocol, writting in the [Scala](https://www.scala-lang.org/) programming language.
+This repository is the reference implementation of our [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) protocol using the [Scala](https://www.scala-lang.org/) programming language.